nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_ROUTE_PARAMS.md

 # Viewing Single Tickets

+## Video Walkthrough

+The content in this chapter is meant to augment the [Honey Rae Repairs - Dynamic Routing](https://vimeo.com/581824615) video which shows you the implementation of Link and Router components, along with the `useParams()` hook, to implement a single resouce view in React.

+## Documentation Walkthrough

 The first step is to view a single ticket after clicking on it in the list.
 To do this, you will use the `<Link>` component to make the descriptions into hyperlinks.
 Open the ticket list component and update the code to the following.

 ```jsx